dmorse/pscfpp/README.md

-# pscf++ polymer self-consistent field theory package
+# PSCF (C++/cuda) - Polymer Self-Consistent Field theory

-Pscf++ is a library of C++ classes and programs for solving the Edwards-Helfand self-consistent field theory for polymer liquids.
+PSCF is a package of software for solving the Edwards-Helfand self-consistent field theory for polymer liquids.
+The version in the directory containing this file is written primarily in C++, with GPU accelerated code in cuda.
-Pscf++ is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
+This C++/cuda version of PSCF is still under development, but is intended to eventually supersede the existing PSCF Fortran program.
+The older Fortran program is maintained in a separate github repostory dmorse/pscf.

 ## Overview

-Differences from the existing PSCF Fortran code and expected advantages of the new code include:
+Differences between this C++/cuda version of PSCF from the older Fortran version and expected advantages of the new code include:

-   - Pscf++ is an extensible package of several different programs designed for use with different geometries and boundary conditions, different algorithms or different hardware, designed around a common software framework.
+   - PSCF (C++/cuda) is an extensible package of several different programs designed for use with different geometries and boundary conditions, different algorithms or different hardware, designed around a common software framework.

-   - Pscf++ allows simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and homopolymers allowed by Fortran PSCF code.
+   - PSCF (C++/cuda) allows simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and homopolymers allowed by Fortran PSCF code.

-   - An object oriented design allows creation of independent objects to represent different phases, which will facilitate analysis of phase coexistence.
+   - An object oriented design allows creation of independent objects to represent different phases, which will facilitate analysis of phase coexistence in mixtures.

-   - Adoption of C/C++ has simplified implementation of SCFT solvers that uses graphical process units (GPUs).
+   - Adoption of C/C++ as a base language has simplified implementation of variant that that uses graphical process units (GPUs).

-Pscf++ is free, open source software.
+The C++/cuda version of PSCF is free, open source software.
 It is distributed under the terms of the GNU General Public License as (GPL) published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
-Pscf++ is distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
+PSCF is distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 See the LICENSE file or the
 <a href=http://www.gnu.org/licenses/> gnu web page </a> for details.